-It’s crucial to link your projects to your strategy.
-If the cascade exercise has been done properly, you should have identified a list of projects and considered their contribution to your strategy at length.
+It’s crucial to link your projects to your business strategy.
+If the strategy cascade exercise has been done properly, you should have identified a list of projects and considered their contribution to your business strategy.

-You should also feel satisfied that the project list is correct and that there has been a solid ideation to be as creative as possible.
+You should also feel satisfied that the project and program list is correct.
+And that all possible project ideas have been considered.

 But what if you’re not sure?

-Draw a simple matrix.
-Put your strategy themes on one axis and your projects on the other.
+Draw a simple strategy – project matrix.
+Put your business strategy topics on one axis and your projects on the other.
 Look out for ‘blanc’ spots.
 Don’t be satisfied with putting just X’s.
-Debate assumptions with your team and don’t stop until you all feel that there’s a 100 percent fit.
+Debate this with your team.
+And don’t stop until you all feel that everyone is satified with the outcome.

-Be aware: you can tie almost every project to every project if you have enough imagination.
 But that’s not the objective here, is it?
-Don’t be satisfied until you have challenged and debated all assumptions.
+Don’t be satisfied until you have challenged the outcome a few times.

-The matrix offers an extra value: it not only helps you to find the white spots or stimulate discussions, but it will also prove to be a great communication tool at a later stage.
+The strategy – project matrix offers an extra value: it not only helps you to find the white spots or stimulate discussions.
+It’s also a great portfolio management communication tool at a later stage.

 Tip 2: Do more than just mandatory projects

-You’ve carefully selected a portfolio of project ideas which support your strategy, but a tremendous backlog of so-called mandatory projects made it on the list as well.
+You’ve carefully selected a portfolio of project ideas which support your strategy.
+But as usual, a long list so-called ‘mandatory’ projects made it on the list as well.

 You know the ones – projects which relate to regulations, tax changes or compliance.
 And they all seem to have top priority.
-And you know from experience that there are always new mandatory projects waiting in the wings to get on the priority list as well.
+And you know from experience that there are always new mandatory projects waiting to get on the priority list as well.